Istanbul Congress Center

 Istanbul Congress Center (ICC; İstanbul Kongre Merkezi) is a convention center located at Harbiye neighborhood of Şişli district in Istanbul, Turkey.
 Opened on October 17, 2009, it is owned by Istanbul Metropolitan Municipality.

 Situated adjacent to Harbiye Muhsin Ertuğrul Stage, it is a multi-level complex, which was built to host the 2009 IMF and World Bank Group Annual Meeting.
-The building has a foyer at ground level, several meeting halls in different sizes in five underground levels and car park in the lowest two levels.
+The building has a foyer at ground level, several meeting halls in different sizes in five underground levels and a car park in the lowest two levels.

 Facilities

 At the first basement level B1, there are seven meeting halls of a total area 509 m2 and total seating capacity of 488 people.
 The congress center's biggest meeting space with an area of 3028 m2 and 2,192 to 3,705-person seating capacity, the Harbiye Hall, occupies three levels.
 Its entrance is situated at level B2.
 The level B2 hosts another eight halls in sizes ranging between 87–1300 m2 with seating capacities from 104 to 1,404.
 Four of these halls are divisible in two or three smaller spaces by soundproof panels.
 The basement level B3 holds a total of 90 smaller rooms for workshop meetings in the range of 20–100 m2.
 The levels B4 and B5 are exhibition halls in the sizes of 4278 m2 and 5753 m2 with 4.00 m ceiling height as well as another bigger one of 6065 m2 with 7.20 m.

 The levels B6 and B7 are designed as car park capable of 850 vehicles in total.
 The center is connected with a passage to Istanbul Lütfi Kırdar Convention and Exhibition Center across the street, which is closed to traffic.